iamjpix/iamjpix/README.md

 - 👋 Hi, I’m @iamjpix
 - 👀 I’m interested in security and python
-- 🌱 I’m currently learning basic programming concepts
 - 📫 How to reach me?
-By email at me@jpix.dev
+By email at jeremy@jpix.dev
 - 🌎 My website is https://www.jpix.dev

 <!---